Are you confused with other complicated Stable Diffusion WebUIs? No problem, try ComfyUI.

 2. Whenever you load a workflow in ComfyUI and you get an error of "missing node" in red-colored, you should search for the specific node through ComfyUI manager and install it from the list.

-(a) First is from the search bar of ComfyUI.
+(a) First is from the search bar of ComfyUI Manager.

 The latter one is used when the functions are new and ComfyUI hasn't updated their list.

-4. Now, you can embed ComfyUI workflow metadeta inside any generated image.
-So, doing this will help you to work with the workflow in a team based collaborative environment.
+4. Now, the ComfyUI workflow embeds its metadata inside any generated image.
+So, this will help you to work with the workflow in a team based collaborative environment or share you workflow in the community.